maxmynter/maxmynter/README.md

 I'm [Max](https://www.linkedin.com/in/maxmynter/), a data and ML literate software engineer with an academic background in Physics, Sociology, and Technology Management.

+I just started as a Research Engineer at [Mistral](https://mistral.ai/) (yay!!).

 I'm productive in Python, Rust, and JS/TS and dabble in Haskell and C++.

-I love open source, care about all things dev tools, and built a few during my time at appliedAI:

-- lakeFS-spec, a Python filesystem for the lakeFS data lake,
+I love open source, care about all things dev tools.
+Most notably I built lakeFS-spec, a Python filesystem for the lakeFS data lake, during my time at applied AI and made contributions to [ruff](https://github.com/astral-sh/ruff/pulls?q=author%3Amaxmynter) and [uv](https://github.com/astral-sh/uv/pulls?q=author%3Amaxmynter).
-- nnbench, a PyTest like framework for benchmarking ML models, and
-- jobq, a cluster workflow management and scheduling tool.

-Recently, I wrapped up a batch at [Recurse Center](https://www.recurse.com/) where I got into systems, distributed, and lower level computing and taught myself Rust from zero to  production contributions (mostly [ruff](https://github.com/astral-sh/ruff/pulls?q=author%3Amaxmynter), some [uv](https://github.com/astral-sh/uv/pulls?q=author%3Amaxmynter)).

 The Transfer Entropy Toolbox is a scientific computing and information theory project that I'm (as of May '25) preparing for publication with researchers at the German Aerospace Center.